XD-RCDepth: Lightweight Radar-Camera Depth Estimation with Explainability-Aligned and Distribution-Aware Distillation: Methodology

 \subsection{Model Architecture}

-As illustrated in Fig.\ref{fig:model}, to remain comparable with LiRCDepth~\cite{lircdepth}, we adopt CaFNet\cite{cafnet} as the teacher network.
+As illustrated in Fig.~\ref {fig:model}, to remain comparable with LiRCDepth~\cite{lircdepth}, we adopt CaFNet~\cite {cafnet} as the teacher network.
 The teacher employs a ResNet-34~\cite{resnet} backbone for the image stream and extracts features at five spatial scales $\{\frac{1}{2^{i}}\}_{i=1}^{5}$.
 The radar stream is processed in two stages: the first produces a coarse depth map together with a radar confidence map; the second refines radar features by utilizing the results from the first stage.
 During decoding, radar and image features are fused by Confidence-aware Gated Fusion (CaGF) blocks and then upsampled with a BTS-style decoder~\cite{bts}.

 Our student, XD-RCDepth, is built on MobileNetV2~\cite{mobilenetv2} backbones for both modalities and extracts five image features and five radar features at matching scales.
-At each scale, we perform lightweight FiLM fusion, where per-channel affine parameters are predicted from the radar features and modulate the image features: Here, $f_{r}$ and $f_{i}$ denote the radar and image features at a given scale, $\gamma,\beta\in \mathbb{R}^{C\times 1\times 1}$ are per-channel scaling and shift coefficients, $\odot$ denotes element-wise multiplication.
+At each scale, we propose lightweight FiLM fusion, where per-channel affine parameters are predicted from the radar features and modulate the image features: